simplechain-org/curve25519-js/README.md

 one-way function (e.g. *HSalsa20* as in NaCl, or any secure cryptographic hash function, such as *SHA-256*, or key derivation function, such as *HKDF*).

+### derivePublicKey(privateKey) -> publicKey

+Provide it with your secret key as a 32-bytes-long Buffer and get a Buffer containing your public key as the result.

 ## How is it different from Ed25519?

 Axlsign allows calculating key agreement and signing using just a single